-Let $S$ be a square with $H_1 \subset \Int S$ such that its sides are parallel to the coordinate axes.
-Here by a square we mean a closed solid square consisting of both boundary and interior, and denote the set of interior points of $S$ by $\Int S$.
-Let $\ell$ be the length of edges of $S$ and take $n \in \mathbb{N}$ with
+Let $S$ be a square with $H_1 \subset \Int S$, whosesides are parallel to the coordinate axes.
+By a square we mean a closed solid square consisting of both its boundary and interior, and we denote the set of interior points of $S$ by $\Int S$.
+Let $\ell$ be the side length of $S$ and choose $n \in \mathbb{N}$ such that

-By means of equally spaced horizontal and vertical lines we divide $S$ into nonoverlapping small squares having the edge length $\ell/n$.
+We divide $S$ into nonoverlapping small squares of side length $\ell /n $ by equally spaced horizontal and vertical lines.
 We call $\hat{\mathbb{C}} \backslash \Int S$ the unbounded square.
-Let $K$ be the union of the unbounded square and those squares that intersect $H_2$.
+Let $K$ be the union of the unbounded square and those small squares that intersect $H_2$.